photoprism/photoprism-docs/docs/user-guide/index.md

 If you need help installing our software at home, you can [join us on Reddit](https://link.photoprism.app/reddit), ask in our [Community Chat](https://link.photoprism.app/chat), or post your question in [GitHub Discussions](https://link.photoprism.app/discussions)!
 Common problems can be quickly diagnosed and solved using the [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) in [Getting Started](https://docs.photoprism.app/getting-started/).

 We'll do our best to answer all your questions.
 In return, we ask you to [back us](../funding.md) on [Patreon](https://link.photoprism.app/patreon) or [GitHub Sponsors](https://link.photoprism.app/sponsors).
 Think of "free software" as in "free speech," not as in "free beer".
-Thank you!
+Thank You!

 In exchange for their continued support, [Sponsors](../funding.md) are also welcome to request direct technical [support via email](mailto:sponsors@photoprism.app).
 Please bear with us if we are unable to get back to you immediately.
 We do our best to respond within five business days or less.